Breakfast: some people swear by a hearty morning meal, while others want nothing more than a cup of black coffee after waking up.

 Adding healthy protein to your breakfast helps your body recover from yesterday’s walk, while helping your stomach feel more full.
 Protein takes longer for your stomach to digest than simple carbs, which can tide you over longer and help avoid cravings in the morning.

 The humble egg is a wonderful addition to a healthy breakfast.
 You can make eggs in a variety of different ways and flavor them in a million ways with some low-calorie sauce or seasoning.
-Hard-boiled eggs are a great make-head option, as you can easily grab them and eat them even on the go.
-Do remember that cooking oil is very calorie dense, so try to use less when cooking eggs if possible.
+Hard-boiled eggs are a great make-ahead option, as you can easily grab them and eat them even on the go.
+Do remember that cooking oil is very calorie-dense, so try to use less when cooking eggs if possible.

 Some breakfast proteins like bacon and sausages can be loaded with salt and preservatives, so try to eat these sparingly.
 Many fast-food breakfast options are greasy and loaded with fat, so be aware of your protein choices.

 A Better Breakfast

 Traditional breakfast foods include a lot of less-than-ideal choices, and for good reason.
 When more people had manual labor jobs like farming, they genuinely needed calories and fat at breakfast to fuel them for a grueling workday.

 But in modern times, even if you lead an active lifestyle, you can fuel your day with healthier options.
 In general, keeping the sugar content of your breakfast low is a good strategy.
 Increasing the fiber, protein, and healthy fats in your breakfast can give you the nutritional boost you need.

 Here are some ideas for swapping out problematic breakfast foods with healthier (but still enjoyable) alternatives.